Stronghold Archæological Heritage Park

 Public transport: buses: 187 (Korty tenisowe), 122 (Plac Kusocińskiego)

 The Stronghold in Sopot is remnant of an early-medevial hill-fort.
 On the top of the conserved ground structure a contemporary reconstruction of medieval housing and fortification has been erected.
-At the foot of the fortified hill an exhibition building was opened to public in the 2013.
+An exhibition building was opened to public at the foot of the fortified hill in the 2013.
 Free parking area for coaches is available along a nearby street.

 The stronghold was founded around the 8th century and was definitely destroyed in the second half of the 10th century.
 It is located on a hill, which in the medieval era bordered sea shore or coastal wetlands.
 The preserved fortifications line was formed on a contour similar to quadrangle, about 45x49m.
 It was started along natural ascension and then complemented by a moat dug from the west.
 Archæologists discovered crafts, animal and freshwater fish bones, outlines of residential buildings (pithouses and dugouts) within the fortifications.
 No evidence of full-height huts has been found.